Welcome to Volume 9 of Executed to Suppress His Message.

 The Bible tells us that God is holy.
-So if we want to go to heaven and dwell with God, we must overcome sin and learn to conduct our lives in a holy manner.
+And if we want to go to heaven and dwell with God, we must overcome sin and learn to conduct our lives in a holy manner.

 But Christian churches have taken this biblical instruction to an unreasonable extreme.
-Preachers tell us that God is angry, jealous and even wrathful toward people who sin — and He wants nothing to do with those who do not repent.
-Furthermore, it’s said that God will eventually cause each and every one of these people to be tortured for all eternity in Hell.
+Preachers tell us that God is angry, jealous and even wrathful toward people who sin — and that He wants nothing to do with those who do not repent.
+Furthermore, we’re told that God will eventually cause every sinner to be tortured for all eternity in Hell.

-Therefore, the average Christian believes God is ready to judge and condemn them to eternal torment in Hell, unless they can perform the remarkable achievement of transforming their human nature such that they no longer sin.
-And this belief has a profound negative impact on our state of mind and personal well-being — because deep down inside, we all realize that as flesh-and-blood human beings, we will never stop sinning.
+So the average Christian believes that God is ready to judge and condemn everyone to eternal torment in Hell, unless they can perform the remarkable achievement of transforming their human nature so that they no longer sin.
+And this belief has a profoundly negative impact on our state of mind and personal well-being.
+Because deep down inside, we know that as flesh-and-blood human beings, we will never stop sinning.

-So Christian preachers try to encourage us, by telling us how God has provided a sacrifice to cover our sins.
-But then after sharing this encouraging information, they always remind us how we cannot rely on Christ’s sacrifice forever: eventually, God will lose patience with our inability to overcome our sinful nature, then He will condemn us to Hell.
+So Christian preachers try to encourage us with the message that God has provided Christ’s sacrifice to cover our sins.
+But then after sharing this encouraging information, they always manage to remind us how we cannot rely on Christ’s sacrifice forever.
+Eventually, God will lose patience with our inability to overcome our sinful nature, and He will condemn us to Hell.

-But this book shows how Judas Iscariot — one of the most evil men who ever lived — the man who betrayed our Lord and Savior by helped the Jews put Him to death — was not condemned and sent to Hell!
+But if this is really true, then why was Judas Iscariot — one of the most evil men that has ever lived — not condemned and sent to Hell?

 1 — Jesus Had a Different Message

-Before we get into the specifics of how God would save Judas Iscariot, we need to understand how Christianity has changed over the last 2,000 years.
+Before we get into the specifics of Judas Iscariot, we need to review how Christianity has changed over the last 2,000 years.